cjflan/cjflan.github.io/index.md

 ### what am i doing now?

 Projects I'm currently working on:
-* Learn to lead climb and finally send a v7 boulder
+* Send a v7 boulder and climb 5.13 (in the gym)
-* Train to run the Denver marathon
+* Train to run the St. George Marathon
-* Do some ice climbing
+* Training my dog for better recall

 Projects on the horizon:
 * Set up a kubernetes cluster of Raspberry Pi's to self host microservices
 * Set up said microservices
-* Do some big wall climbing
+* Go climbing at Red River Gorge
 * Crew for the Everglades Challenge

 To see finished projects check out my [blog](blog.md)!